Wilfred/emacsbench/README.md

 * A large number of overlays (magit?)
 * Generating a large amount of memory (flx is apparently good at this) and playing with the GC configuration variables
+* `isearch` with a pattern that matches pretty much everything in the buffer

 Memory usage: